im-kuro/TradingviewAPI/privateAPI.md

 ## JWT Tokens
-Trading view uses JWT tokens to auth SOME requests. these tokens are used to auth users for the private api.
-They use a base64 encoded JWT token that can be decoded to get the user id and other info.
-The token is passed in as a query param. using RS512 they encrypt the token, The public key is used to decrypt the token.
-The public key is stored in the KID value aka (Key ID)

-JWT token decoded json
-{
-2 items
-"header":{
-	3 items
-	"alg":"RS512"
-	"kid":"Ahwb"
-	"typ":"JWT"
-}
-	"payload":{
-		7 items
-		"iss":"tv_chart"
-		"iat":1686337200
-		"exp":1687204800
-		"type":"owner"
-		"layoutId":"000000000"
-		"ownerId":00000000
-		"shared":false
-	}
-}
-### Explanation

-algRS512 = the algorithm used for signing the JWT

-kid = the thumbprint for the public key used to verify this token

-typ = always set to "JWT"

-iss = the authorization server that issued the JWT

-iat = the time at which the JWT was issued

-exp = the expiration time after which JWT must not be accepted

-type = owner

-layoutI = unique id for the layout

-ownerId = unique id for the owner

-shared = unknown (boolean)
+Trading View uses JWT tokens to authenticate certain requests.
+These tokens are utilized for authorizing users for the private API.
+The JWT token is in a base64-encoded format and can be decoded to retrieve the user ID and other relevant information.
+The token is passed as a query parameter.

+### Encryption and Decryption

+Trading View encrypts the JWT token using the RS512 algorithm.
+The public key is required to decrypt the token.
+The public key is stored in the Key ID (KID) value.

+### Decoded JWT Token

+The decoded JSON structure of the JWT token consists of two main sections: the header and the payload.

+#### Header:

+- `alg`: RS512 (the algorithm used for signing the JWT)
+- `kid`: Ahwb (the thumbprint for the public key used to verify this token)
+- `typ`: JWT (always set to "JWT")

+#### Payload:

+- `iss`: tv_chart (the authorization server that issued the JWT)
+- `iat`: 1686337200 (the time at which the JWT was issued)
+- `exp`: 1687204800 (the expiration time after which the JWT must not be accepted)
+- `type`: owner (type of user)
+- `layoutId`: 000000000 (unique ID for the layout)
+- `ownerId`: 00000000 (unique ID for the owner)
+- `shared`: false (unknown boolean value)

+Please note that the "shared" field's purpose is unknown and requires further clarification.

+## Explanation

+- `alg`: RS512 is the algorithm used for signing the JWT.
+- `kid`: The KID is the thumbprint for the public key used to verify this token.
+- `typ`: The typ field is always set to "JWT".
+- `iss`: The iss field represents the authorization server that issued the JWT.
+- `iat`: The iat field indicates the time at which the JWT was issued.
+- `exp`: The exp field represents the expiration time after which the JWT must not be accepted.
+- `type`: The type field specifies the type of user (in this case, "owner").
+- `layoutId`: The layoutId field contains a unique ID for the layout.
+- `ownerId`: The ownerId field contains a unique ID for the owner.
+- `shared`: The shared field's purpose is unknown, and further information is required for clarification.